iFR-OFC/Sequential-SOS-Nonlinear-Control/README.md

 ## Citation
 Please cite the following paper, if you use the sequential algorithm.

-> J. Olucak and T. Cunis , ‘Sequential Quadratic Sum-of-squares Programming for Nonlinear Control Systems’,  submitted to Mathematical Programming Computation, 2026.
+> J. Olucak and T. Cunis , ‘On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems’,  submitted to Mathematical Programming Computation, 2026.
 Pre-print:(https://arxiv.org/abs/2602.02394)

 <details>